slotcars, slot car, technical information, technical guide, Pro Slot, Camen, Slick 7, PK, GT-1

 Question: What is the advantage of brush heat transfer compound "brush cream" and how do I apply it to motor brushes?

 Answer: Like the name suggests brush heat transfer compound keeps your brushes and comm cool which helps to prevent comm damage and reduces comm and brush wear.
-It comes in either silver M329 or ceramic M295 types, either will work fine.
-First clean off the tip of a screwdriver and use it to mix the heat transfer compound.
+The part number is M295.
+To use it first clean off the tip of a screwdriver and use it to mix the heat transfer compound.
 Holding the brush between your fingers (or using tweezers) coat the four exposed outside surfaces with compound except leave 1/16 inch uncoated on the side next to the comm.
 Make sure that the end of the brush touching the comm is uncoated, as well as the end touching the comm.
 Slide the brush in.
 There should be a small amount of excess squeezed out between the brush hood.
 If there is a large amount you can use a pin to remove the excess.
 If there is not any compound squeezed out, remove the brush, apply more compound and try again.

 Question: How do I glue in magnets in a multimagnet set up?